stackbit-projects/nice-ice-baby-81aef/src/pages/faq.md

     questions:
       - question: Why would I buy ice when I can make my own?
         answer: >
-          Great question.
-One that only you can answer.
+          Great question, one that only you can answer.

           Why would you clean your own home?
 Or brew your own beer?
 Or empty all that garbage out of your garage.

-          Our ideal world has everyone making all the clear ice they desire.
-          Until we reach that nirvana, we're making some extra clear ice for our memberships who've decided to spend their free time on other priority tasks, perhaps hammering out the details on their perfect cocktail recipe?
+          Our ideal world is one where everyone is making all the clear ice they desire.
+Until we reach that nirvana, we're making clear ice for our members who've decided to spend their free time on other priority tasks, perhaps hammering out the details on their perfect cocktail recipe?
       - question: How do refunds and returns work?